Death by Stoning: Why Is This Sickening Punishment Legal?

 In the middle of the field, the woman is buried in the ground up to her chest and everyone is circled around her.
 There are piles of stones ready to be thrown.
 These stones are large enough that they will cause life-ending damage, but not too big to kill her on impact.
 The stoning is meant to be a slow, painful, and deliberate death.

 The husband has the “honor” to throw the first stone.
-Then her children are coaxed in to taking part.
+Then her children are coaxed into taking part.
 They are told to do it for God.
 The woman is allowed to try and escape, but she is buried too deeply.
-For the next 10 to 20 minutes the rest of the community joins in, until there is nothing left but a bloody stump.
+For the next 10 to 20 minutes the rest of the community joins in.

-This is the truth I realized as I watched the movie "The Stoning of Soraya M.," which is based on the true story of the stoning to death of Soraya Manutchehri in Iran in the 1980’s.
-Soraya is falsely convicted of adultery by a Sharia court and a sentence of death-by-stoning was her punishment.
-In the movie one of the most horrific moments is when the father encourages her two eldest children to throw stones at their own helpless mother.
-You can see the scene here (warning: graphic content).
+This is the truth I realized as I watched the movie "The Stoning of Soraya M.," which is based on the true story of the stoning-to-death of Soraya Manutchehri in Iran in the 1980s.
+Soraya is falsely convicted of adultery by a Sharia court and a sentence of death-by-stoning is her punishment.
+In the movie, one of the most horrific moments is when the father encourages her two eldest children to throw stones at their own helpless mother.

-This movie scene is a current reality for at least 11 people awaiting stoning sentences in Iran, most of which have gone against women as a means of control.
+As of this writing, at least 11 people await stoning sentences in Iran, most of which have gone against women as a means of control.
 Stoning is also a legal punishment in Pakistan, northern Nigeria, Saudi Arabia, Somalia, Sudan, the United Arab Emirates, Qatar, Mauritania, and Yemen.
 Out of these counties, stonings have occurred in Iran, Pakistan and Somalia, although the stonings in Pakistan have been outside the legal system.
 There are a few other countries in which stonings are not condoned by national legislation, but sentences have been carried out at a regional level or by tribal groups.

-We must continue to apply worldwide pressure on Iran, Afghanistan and other countries where stoning is legal or tolerated.
-Stoning is a heinous act of torture.
-If the public outcry is loud enough, we can outlaw and prevent these punishments.
+If the public outcry is loud enough, these punishments can be prevented.
 Learn more about it.
 Read the stories online, share them on social media and let your voice be heard.
-Sign the petition on Change.org to “End Stoning Now,” which has accumulated nearly 12,000 signatures.
+The petition on Change.org to “End Stoning Now” has accumulated nearly 12,000 signatures.
 We have seen time and time again how a small effort from enough people can have monumental results.